-State law requires analysis to demonstrate that "The proposed city is expected to receive revenues sufficient to provide public services and facilities and a reasonable reserve during the three fiscal years following incorporation."1 In addition to annual revenues in excess of annual expenditures, State guidelines recommend establishment of a contingency fund of 10 to 20 percent of expenditures.2 Feasibility studies typically consider time periods longer than three years to account for the effects of new development, revenue neutrality and transition year repayment schedules.
+State law requires analysis to demonstrate that "The proposed city is expected to receive revenues sufficient to provide public services and facilities and a reasonable reserve during the three fiscal years following incorporation."
+In addition to annual revenues in excess of annual expenditures, State guidelines recommend establishment of a contingency fund of 10 to 20 percent of expenditures.
+Feasibility studies typically consider time periods longer than three years to account for the effects of new development, revenue neutrality and transition year repayment schedules.
 Periodic annual budget shortfalls are generally acceptable as long as reserves are sufficient to cover the shortfalls, and ongoing structural deficits are not projected.

 Table 2 depicts potential fiscal shortfalls to the potential new cities considered in this analysis; these shortfalls do not include additional costs for adverse revenue neutrality impacts on the County, if any, nor do the results consider possible new revenue measures such as additional sales taxes.
-Table 2 shows potential additional revenues from CSA-PP-1991-1 and Property Tax in lieu of Vehicle License Fees which, in total, would produce total revenues that exceed expenditures; however, these revenues currently do not accrue to new cities and would require some combination of State legislation and negotiations with the County.
+Table 2 shows potential additional revenues from CSA-PP-1991-1 and Property Tax in lieu of Vehicle License Fees (PTVLF) which, in total, could produce total revenues that exceed expenditures; however, PTVLF currently does not accrue to new cities and would require State legislation.
+Additional property tax and other county revenues (e.g., Prop.
+172 public safety sales tax) depend on legislation and negotiations with the County.

 The findings of this preliminary analysis indicate that none of the boundary configurations produce positive net annual fiscal outcomes without potential additional revenues.
 If State legislation provides for a transfer of Property Tax in lieu of Vehicle License Fees from the State, or transfers from the County to a new city, feasibility is possible depending on the magnitude of the transfer and adverse impacts on the County.
 Voter-approved taxes would improve fiscal feasibility, but no new taxes are assumed in this IFA.
-The IFA also does not assume transfer of CSA-PP-1991-1 revenues received by Alameda County from the State, which would improve feasibility prospects.
+The IFA also does not assume transfer of CSA-PP-1991-1 revenues, which could improve feasibility prospects.